Antebellum South: Effects of social structure on economy

 While the two largest classes in the South included land- and slave-owners and slaves, various strata of social classes existed within and between the two.
 In examining class relations and the banking system in the South, the economic exploitation of slave labor can be seen to arise from a need to maintain certain conditions for the existence of slavery and from a need for each of the remaining social strata to remain in status quo.
-In order to meet conditions where slavery may continue to exist, members of the master class (e.g. white, landowning, slave-owning) had to compete with other members of the master class to maximize the surplus labor extracted from slaves.
+In order to meet conditions where slavery may continue to exist, members of the master class (e.g., white, landowning, slave-owning) had to compete with other members of the master class to maximize the surplus labor extracted from slaves.
 Likewise, in order to remain within the same class, members of the master class (and each subsumed class below) must expand their claim on revenues derived from the slave labor surplus.

 Mercantilist underpinnings

 Mercantilist ideologies largely explain the rise of the plantation system in the United States.
 In the 16th and 17th centuries under mercantilism, rulers of nations believed that the accumulation of wealth through a favorable balance of trade was the best way to ensure power.
 As a result, several European nations began to colonize the Americas to take advantage of rich natural resources and encourage exports.

-One example of England utilizing the American colonies for economic gain was tobacco.
+One example of England utilizing its American colonies for economic gain was tobacco.
 When tobacco was first discovered as a recreational substance, there was a widespread social backlash in England, spearheaded by King James I himself.
 By the middle of the 17th century, however, Parliament had realized the revenue potential of tobacco and quickly changed its official moral stance towards its use.
-As a result, tobacco plantations sprung up across the American South in large numbers to support European demand.
+As a result, tobacco plantations sprung up across the American South in large numbers to support demand in Europe.
 By 1670, more than half of all tobacco shipped to England was being re-exported to other countries throughout Europe at a premium.
-In similar ways Britain was able to profit from other American staple crops, such as cotton, rice, and indigo.
-As Russell Menard puts it, Britain's capitalizing on increased European demand for these crops "fueled the expansion of the American plantation colonies, transformed the Atlantic into an English inland sea, and led to the creation of the first British Empire."
+In similar ways, the English were able to profit from other American staple crops, such as cotton, rice, and indigo, which "fueled the expansion of the American plantation colonies, transformed the Atlantic into an English inland sea, and led to the creation of the first British Empire."

 Many claim that being a part of the British mercantilist system was in the best economic interest of the American colonies as well, as they would not have been able to survive as independent economic entities.
 Robert Haywood, in his article "Mercantilism and South Carolina Agriculture, 1700–1763", argues that "it was unthinkable that any trade could prosper in the straight-jacket of regimented and restricted international trade, without the guiding hand of a powerful protecting government."